 - a.
-To furnish adequate protection from damage for all work and to repair damages of any kind, for which he or his workmen are responsible, to the building or equipment, to his own work, or to the work of other contractors: - b.
-The contractor, its subcontractor(s) and their employees and/or agents, shall protect and preserve property in the contractor or subcontractor's possessions in which the Judiciary has an interest, and any and all materials provided to the contractor or subcontractor by the Judiciary; - c.
-To clear and remove all debris and rubbish resulting from his work from time to time, as directed or required, a completion of the work leave the premises in a neat unobstructed condition, broom clean, and in satisfactory order and repair; - d.
-To store equipment, supplies, and material at the site only upon approval by the Judiciary, and at his own risk; - e.
+To furnish adequate protection from damage for all work and to repair damages of any kind, for which he or she or his or her workmen are responsible, to the building or equipment, to his or her own work, or to the work of other contractors; - b.
+The contractor, its subcontractor(s) and their employees and/or agents, shall protect and preserve property in the contractor's or subcontractor's possessions in which the Judiciary has an interest, and any and all materials provided to the contractor or subcontractor by the Judiciary; - c.
+To clear and remove all debris and rubbish resulting from his or her work from time to time, as directed or required, and, at completion of the work, leave the premises in a neat unobstructed condition, broom clean, and in satisfactory order and repair; - d.
+To store equipment, supplies, and material at the site only upon approval by the Judiciary, and at his or her own risk; - e.
 To perform all work so as to cause the least inconvenience to the Judiciary, and with proper consideration for the rights of other contractors and workmen; - f.
-To acquaint themselves with conditions to be found at the site, and to assume responsibility for the appropriate dispatching of equipment and supervision of his employees during the conduct of the work; - g.
-To ensure that his employees are instructed with respect to special regulations, policies, and procedures in effect for any judicial facility or site, and that they comply with such rules, including but not limited to security policies or practices and/or criminal background checks for any employees and/or subcontractors;

-- h.
-The contractor shall ensure that its employees or agents are experienced and fully qualified to engage in the activities and services required under the contract; - i.
-The contractor shall ensure that at all times while services are being performed under this contract at least one of its employees or agents on the premises has a good command of the English language and can effectively communicate with the Judiciary and its staff; - j.
+To acquaint themselves with conditions to be found at the site, and to assume responsibility for the appropriate dispatching of equipment and supervision of his or her employees during the conduct of the work: - g.
+To ensure that his or her employees are instructed with respect to special regulations, policies, and procedures in effect for any judicial facility or site, and that they comply with such rules, including but not limited to security policies or practices and/or criminal background checks for any employees and/or subcontractors; - h.
+The contractor shall ensure that his or her employees or agents are experienced and fully qualified to engage in all the activities and services required under the contract; - i.
+The contractor shall ensure that at all times while services are being performed under this contract, at least one of his or her employees or agents on the premises has a good command of the English language and can effectively communicate with the Judiciary and its staff; - j.
 The contractor and contractor's employees or agents shall comply with all applicable licensing and operating requirements required by federal or state law and shall meet accreditation and other generally accepted standards of quality in the applicable field of activity; - k.
-The contractor shall secure and retain all employee-related insurance coverage for its employees and agents as required by law; and - l.
+The contractor shall secure and retain all employee-related insurance coverage for his or her employees and agents as required by law; and - 1.
 The contractor, subcontractor, and his or her employees and agents shall not disclose any confidential information of the Judiciary to a third party.
-Confidential information means: - (1) any information of a sensitive or proprietary nature, whether or not specially identified as confidential or proprietary; or - (2) any information about the Judiciary gained during the performance of a contract that is not already lawfully in the public domain.
+Confidential information shall include all content data that the contractor has access to or receives while working with the Judiciary.
+Content data includes attorney information, all judicial case information, including but not limited to types of cases, names of parties, witnesses, counsel, or participants in cases, case progression, contact information or any other data associated or obtained from the case management system, attorney registration system or any databases or systems that are maintained, held and/or owned by the Judiciary, regardless of whether such information is in written, electronic or verbal form.
+In addition, Confidential Information shall include the content of any analysis, documentation, audit information, recommendations, reports, summaries or memoranda, and/or any other information compiled from and/or prepared by the contractor in connection with the contract regardless of whether in written, electronic, or verbal form.